 - Why you’re going: talk with your GP about why your child needs to see a psychologist.

 - Appointments: do you need to make the appointment or will the GP make it for you?

 - Waiting list: how long before you can get an appointment to see the psychologist?

 - Is there anything you can do while you’re waiting to get an appointment – for example, is there anything you can do at home to help your child?

 - Type of therapy: how will the psychologist work with you and your child?

 - Cost: how much will the appointment with the psychologist cost?
 It might be expensive, so you could check whether you’re eligible for Medicare, private health insurance or other rebates.
-You might be able to get a mental health care plan through your GP, which can help with the costs of seeing a psychologist for up to 10 sessions.
+You might be able to get a mental health treatment plan through your GP, which can help with the costs of seeing a mental health professional for up to 20 sessions.